nagelpat/pcf-workshop/README.md

 $ cf logs spring-music
 ```

 Reload the app page to see activity.
-Press Control C to stop streaming.
+Press `Control-C` to stop streaming.

-More on logs can be found at [Streaming Logs](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/streaming-logs.html)
+**Hint:** More on logs can be found at [Streaming Logs](http://docs.pivotal.io/pivotalcf/1-7/devguide/deploy-apps/streaming-logs.html)

 ## Databases